 Head of Culture, Ethos and Innovation

-As part of REUK’s Senior Leadership Team, Hannah contributes to the overall direction and running of RSN, with a focus on our ethos, culture and innovation.
+As part of REUK’s Senior Leadership Team, Hannah contributes to the overall direction and running of REUK, with a focus on our ethos, culture and innovation.
 She is currently heading our values-based youth leadership course, the current focus of our innovation stream.

 Hannah has co-authored a number of REUK’s reports and spoken on issues affecting young refugees and asylum seekers at international academic conferences.
 She has taken a lead on REUK’s on developing training to engage UK faith communities to support local refugee populations.

 Hannah has a BA in Law and Development Studies from SOAS, University of London, and an MA in Human Rights from the University of Essex.

 Huw works in our Further Education team, providing advice and guidance for young people and professionals in order to remove the barriers that refugees and asylum seekers face in accessing further education.
 Prior to working for REUK, Huw managed a supported accommodation project for young people who had been homeless or vulnerably housed in the South West of England.
 In other roles, Huw has launched innovative youth programmes in a variety of contexts.